ijmin/DockerFiles/STM32/README.md

 #  STM32 Docker
-* only for devel environment! not installed ubuntu20.04 + cuda11.4.2(nvidia)
+* only for devel environment! cudeide not installed on image ubuntu20.04 + cuda11.4.2(nvidia)